linroger/FinanceCompendium/II. Economics/International/Foundations of Global Financial Markets/Chapter 24 Non US Equity Markets.md

 There are several methods for classifying stock markets.
 In this chapter, we use the Morgan Stanley Capital International (MSCI) market classification, which is a family of indexes constructed and maintained by that organization.
 Its structure and current data are provided in table 24.2.
 MSCI's broadest index is the MSCI ACWI Index (ACWI stands for "All Country World Index").
 As shown, this broad index is divided into the categories of developed markets, emerging markets, frontier markets, and standalone markets.
 Each is further divided into geographical regions.
 In general, the emerging market sector has been grouped in several different ways.
 The most commonly used grouping is the BRIC group.
 These four countries were thought to be of similar levels of development.
 Subsequently, South Africa was added to this group to form the BRICS.
 Interestingly, as of year-end 2017, China was the second largest global stock market but remains a developing market.

-Table 24.3 provides basic data on the 20 largest global equity exchanges..
+Table 24.3 provides basic data on the 20 largest global equity exchanges.
 Global equity data on a frequent basis (daily or weekly) are found for many countries, exchanges, and sectors in the Wall Street Journal, Barron's, The Economist, and Bloomberg.

 ### Table 24.3